2021 Festival FAQs

 While we encourage everyone to experience all three productions, we will not offer ticket packages or subscriptions this summer.
 Given the performance schedule and limited capacity, selling performances individually will allow maximum flexibility in choosing the dates and number of performances that work best for you.

-Ticket buyers will be assigned best available seating by the Des Moines Metro Opera Box Office staff.
+For Fellow Travelers and The John Holiday Experience, ticket buyers will be assigned best available seating by the Des Moines Metro Opera Box Office staff.
 We will do our best to accommodate mobility challenges and seating requests.

-Accessible seating will be available.
 When it is time to reserve your tickets, please contact our Box Office (515-209-3257) if you have questions about accessible seating so we can better assist you.

-We are planning for a capacity contingencies between 25-50%.
+Our performances will be filled around 40-50% capacity.
 We will continue to monitor current public health conditions and will adjust if conditions allow.

 The Queen of Spades is appropriate for audiences over the age of 13.
 Sweeney Todd, Platée and Fellow Travelers contain mature subject matter and themes.
 Please contact the Box Office if you have questions about the content or age appropriateness of specific shows.